rymane/katacoda/python-project/step3.md

 </pre>

 The .travis.yml file will tell Travis which language is used together with the desired building and testing environment.
 If any dependencies has to be installed before building the software, this is stated in the .travis.yml file as well.
-You can read more about the .travis.yml file [here](https://docs.travis-ci.com/user/tutorial/)
+You can read more about the .travis.yml file [here](https://docs.travis-ci.com/user/tutorial/).

-Since our project is small and don't have any dependencies this is everything needed in the .travis.yml file.
+Since our project is small and does not have any dependencies, the above is everything needed in the .travis.yml file.
 If this file was pushed to GitHub together with binarySearch and the tests, then for every push Travis would run our code and test it automatically with our specified tests.
 For each commit, Travis will show an orange dot while the build and tests are running, a green dot if everything succeeded, and a red dot if something failed.